welldan97/gumba/README.md

 ----------

 Fork, Pull, Post issues.

-I woul love to get any help in project cultivation.
+I would love to get any help in project cultivation.

 :sunflower: